-This should be without prejudice to self-regulatory schemes, such as Social Media Councils, that would (among other things) enable users to challenge social-media platforms' contentmoderation decisions by reference to an agreed set of principles, such as a 'Charter of Users' Rights'.
+This should be without prejudice to self-regulatory schemes, such as Social Media Councils, that would (among other things) enable users to challenge social media platforms' content-moderation decisions by reference to an agreed set of principles, such as a 'Charter of Users' Rights'.

-Recommendation 10: Large platforms should be required to unbundle their hosting and content-curation functions and ensure they are interoperable with other services
+Large platforms should be required to unbundle their hosting and content-curation functions and ensure they are interoperable with other services

-ARTICLE 19 believes that, to address the excessive market power of a handful of social-media platforms, content curation should be decentralised.
+ARTICLE 19 believes that, to address the excessive market power of a handful of social media platforms, content curation should be decentralised.

-Regulators could mandate large platforms to separate their hosting and content-curation functions to allow third parties to access their platform (in practice, their API) to provide content-curation services to users.181 other words, when creating a profile on Facebook, for example, the user should be asked to select a content-curation provider, and Facebook could remain one of the options to select.
+Regulators could mandate large platforms to separate their hosting and content-curation functions to allow third parties to access their platform (in practice, their API) to provide content-curation services to users.
+181

+This form of functional separation would not impede the large social media platforms from offering content curation to their users.
+However, users would decide whether to opt in.
+In other words, when creating a profile on Facebook, for example, the user should be asked to select a content-curation provider, and Facebook could remain one of the options to select.
 Ideally, and to avoid further lock-in, users should remain free to change their choice at any time through the platform's settings.
-In our view, these kinds of solutions should be further explored to enable users to take back control, ensure healthy competition and innovation in social-media markets, and return to the promise of a diverse and decentralised Internet.182
+In our view, these kinds of solutions should be further explored to enable users to take back control, ensure healthy competition and innovation in social media markets, and return to the promise of a diverse and decentralised internet.
+182